withastro/compiler/.changeset/weak-seals-serve.md

 '@astrojs/compiler': minor
 ---

-Add teardown API to free up memory after using the compiler
+Add teardown API to remove WASM instance after using the compiler